-Character-Defining Element Description Location Present Condition Surviving interior fittings and fixtures related to its original design such as Art Deco door hardware.
-Various locations throughout the interior.
-Good condition.
-Original spatial configurations, fittings, and detailing of the third-floor Conference Room (originally the Chairman's Office).
+Character-Defining Element Description Location Present Condition Original spatial configurations, fittings, and detailing of the third-floor Conference Room (originally the Chairman's Office).
 Third-floor Chairman's Office.
 Excellent condition.
 Original spatial configurations, fittings, and detailing of the third-floor Conference Room (originally the Chairman's Office).
 Clothes and storage closet is located in the SE corner of the office and the water closet is located in the SW corner of the office.
+Excellent condition.
+Pattern of fenestration openings, window pane divisions, and south entrance transom.
+North elevation.
+Condition of windows in poor condition.
+Windows will be replaced with energy efficient units to replicate the existing in colour and appearance.
+Corrugated glass windows on west elevation.
+West elevation facing Penwill Green Park.
+Appears to be in excellent condition, aside from a small crack in the upper right corner at the top of the upper right unit as it appears from the interior and is barely noticeable from the exterior.
+All defects will be repaired in a manner that is physically and visually compatible with the original fluted glass element.
+Metal window grilles.
+North entrance.
 Excellent condition.